 Modern Healthcare’s annual Strategic Marketing Conference: Ahead of the Curve brought together leading marketing and communications professionals, top hospital executives and other thought leaders to share knowledge and best practices around top-priority issues, such as building reputation and trust, safe-guarding your organization’s brand, and developing an effective digital strategy.

 Please mark your calendar for the 2016 Strategic Marketing Conference which will take place in Chicago in November 2016.
 Information will be posted shortly.

 Location: Westin Chicago River North | Chicago, IL

-Join us at the IMPACT Awards Dinner which takes place the evening of Modern Healthcare’s Strategic Marketing Conference and is also located in the Westin Chicago River North.
-The awards honor campaigns that advance the provider, insurer, pharmaceutical, supplier and advocacy group efforts to deliver high-quality, affordable and accessible healthcare.
+The Healthcare Marketing IMPACT Awards Dinner took place on October 29, 2015 and was co-located with Modern Healthcare’s Strategic Marketing Conference at the Westin Chicago River North.
+The awards honored campaigns that advance the provider, insurer, pharmaceutical, supplier and advocacy group efforts to deliver high-quality, affordable and accessible healthcare.

 When: Thursday, October 29, 2015